qualiu/vscode-msr/README.md

   - git shortcuts:
     - Type `gpc` to pull current branch + `gph` to push current branch + `gfc` to fetch current branch.
     - Type `gpc-sm` to pull submodules + `git-sm-reset` to reset submodules + `git-sm-reinit` to fix tough issues, etc.
-    - Type `git-cherry-pick-branch-new-old-commits` to cherry pick commits of a branch from old to new commits (add "`-X -V ne0`" to execute commands).
+    - Type `git-cherry-pick-branch-new-old-commits` to cherry pick commits of a branch from old to new commits.
 - Windows CMD only:
   - Type `mingw-mock` to output forward slash('`/`') on Windows + `mingw-unmock` to restore backslash('`\`').
     - Now auto output forward slash **temporarily** in `VsCode` terminals by config `msr.xxx.postInitTerminalCommandLine`.